Triacetic acid lactone: Biosynthesis

 The microbial synthesis of triacetic acid lactone requires the enzyme 2-pyrone synthase (2-PS).
 This enzyme has been examined in two hosts Escherichia coli and Saccharomyces cerevisiae.
 The Saccharomyces cerevisiae host being used during the synthesis produces a higher yield (70%) compared with the Escherichia coli host, which produces a yield of 40% of triacetic acid lactone.
 This enzyme catalyzes the synthesis of triacetic acid lactone from acetyl-CoA via two subsequent condensations with malonyl-CoA.
 This produces an intermediate of 3,5-diketohexanoate thioester, which undergoes ring closure to produce triacetic acid lactone.

 Reactivity

 The lactone is a versatile intermediate in organic synthesis.
+Substantial negative charge accumulates on the C3 carbon, rendering it nucleophilic, but the C5 carbon is inert.

 It has also been described as a platform chemical, meaning that it could be the precursor to other fine chemicals.
 The lactone undergoes decarboxylation to acetylacetone.
 It is also a precursor to sorbic acid, dienoic acid, and hexenoic acid.
 Dienoic acid is used to inhibit the growth of various molds and hexenoic acid is used as a flavoring agent.
 Acetylacetone is used for metal extraction and plating and as a food additive.